yeshavlamor/personal-website/src/content/writings/attention-is-all-you-need.md

 - "fish" V = [0, 1] (object feature)
 Weighted sum = 0.57·[1,0] + 0.35·[0,1] ≈ [0.57, 0.35]

 **This new vector becomes the updated representation of “eats”.
-These numbers are a reprentation of the word's relationship to both Tom (subject) and fish (object)**
+Notice how these numbers are a reprentation of the word's relationship to both "Tom" and "fish"**

-In summary, the whole flow is: *Q·K → scale → softmax → attention weights → weighted sum of Values (V)*

 ### Multi-Head Attention
 Instead of doing the entire process above just once, Transformers do it in parallel across multiple “heads” with different learned Q/K/V projections.
 Each head can capture a different type of relationship.
 With several heads running in parallel.

-- One head might focus on **subject–verb** links
-- Another might specialize in **object–verb** links
+One head might focus on **subject–verb** links.
+Another might look at **object–verb** links.
-- Another might chase **long-distance relationships** (like pronouns and their antecedents)

 These heads get combined afterwards.
-It's like having eight friends watch the same movie: one notices dialogue, one notices sceneries, another tracks the characters.
-Put it all together and you get a much more intricate understanding of the entire movie.
+An analogy is like having a group of friends watching the same movie concurrently.
+One focuses on the plot, another on the characters and maybe another on the dialogues.
+Put all of their knowledge together and you get a much more intricate understanding of the entire movie.

 ## Why This Was a Big Deal

 The results spoke for themselves:

-- On English-to-German translation, Transformers set a new state of the art with a **BLEU score of 28.4**
+- On English-to-German translation, Transformers set a new state-of-the-art with a **BLEU score of 28.4**
-- On English-to-French, they hit **41.8**, again beating all the older models, and did it faster and cheaper
-- Even more exciting, the model generalised beyond translation, it was able to perform well in tasks like English parsing too
+- The model generalised well beyond translation, it was able to perform well in tasks like English parsing too

 By solving sequence problems with attention, Transformers opened the door to models like **BERT**, **GPT**, and all the large language models we use today.
 That's why this one paper is cited everywhere... it marked the beginning of the modern AI wave.

-So next time you hear *"attention is all you need,"* know it's not just a catchy phrase.
-It's the insight that changed the way machines understand language.
+So, next time you hear *"attention is all you need,"* know it's not just a catchy phrase.
+It's also the research paper that revolutionised the AI landscape.

-And that's why Transformers *transformed* AI (pun intended)
+And that's why the Transformers architecture *transformed* (get it) the tech world as we know it today.